The EDPS is the EU’s independent data protection authority.

 you can lodge a complaint with the EDPS.

-What you can and cannot complain to us about
+What you cannot complain to us about

 - The EDPS does not handle complaints to modify the content of documents, or to challenge or annul decisions that an EU institution may have taken about you, nor can it grant financial compensation for damages.
 In those instances, you should address the matter before the Court of Justice of the EU.